 Treatment is surgical.
 Following procedures could be done depending on the condition of absence of tibia.

 The limb is amputated at the knee and when ready a prosthesis is fit.
 The procedure is indicated in the complete absence of the tibia and when there is no active knee extension present

 Tibiofibular Synostosis with Modified Syme Amputation

-In this procedure, available proximal tibial stump is fixed to fibula.
+In this procedure, the available proximal tibial stump is fixed to the fibula.
 Syme amputation is an amputation done through the ankle joint but the heel pad is saved.

 Syme amputation is needed because of ankle diastasis and foot deformities making them unusable for locomotion.

-Brown Procedure (centralization of fibula under femur) is no longer recommended due to high failure rate
+Brown Procedure (centralization of fibula under femur) is no longer recommended due to the high failure rate

 Dror Paley uses a different classification and different approach to treatment to maximize limb saving.
-Validity, reproducibility and acceptance of his approach by standard literature is yet to be seen.
+Validity, reproducibility, and acceptance of his approach by standard literature are yet to be seen.